ettrue124/Headless-Minecraft-Python-Script/README.md

 Install Java: Ensure that you have Java installed on your machine.
 You can download it from here: https://www.oracle.com/java/technologies/downloads/#java21

 Download HeadlessMC:
+Download hmc-specifics jar for your mod version and put it in the mods folder.
+You can download it from here: https://github.com/3arthqu4ke/hmc-specifics/releases

 Install Python: Ensure that you have Python installed on your machine.
 You can download it from here: https://www.python.org/downloads/